ucla-data-rescue/summary/README.md

 * [Tips from Sam about what's uncrawlable](https://docs.google.com/document/d/1ZSx7zO6hRB_jjzwPO-zu-ps2eueZh3wRk4MrCxkMX_w/edit)

 * The [Uncrawlables work list](https://docs.google.com/spreadsheets/d/12BCFVgOleNWOqClKFUTz8SBCP7xClTGgs4nldh8XRj4/edit?usp=sharing) &ndash; This is a subset of content previously identified as being uncrawlable.
 The subset was determined to be higher priority.
+People can pick off whichever ones they would like to try.

 The complete workflow
 ---------------------